Profit Impact of Market Strategy: Academic Foundation

 The program continues to publish practitioner research exploring cause-effect relationships between strategic choices, market conditions, and financial outcomes.

 Strategic Relevance

 The PIMS program continues as an active research and advisory initiative through pims.ai, but has potential as an empirical foundation for further modern applications:

-AI Research: Clean, normalized variables form a uniquely rich environment for training world models that learn economic behaviour, competitive dynamics, and strategic decision-making from first principles.
+AI Research: Clean, normalized variables form a rich environment for training world models that learn economic behaviour, competitive dynamics, and strategic decision-making from first principles.
 PIMS is a real-world "economic world model" dataset, and it cannot be artificially reproduced.

 Strategic Decision-Making: PIMS is the empirical backbone that separates evidence-based strategy from plausible-sounding speculation.
 When AI models claim "businesses should invest more in R&D" or "market share drives profitability," PIMS validates whether claims hold and quantifies when, why, and by how much they apply.